Jamie-S2000/rock-paper-scissors/README.md

 ### Computer choice
 This function was built for the computer to randomly choose one of the options.
 * Defines the options array.
-* picks a random number from 0 to 4 by multiplying 5 by a number between 0 and 1 then rounding down.
-This is given the variable i.
+* picks a random number from 0 to 4 by multiplying 5 by a random number between 0 and 1 then rounding down.
+This is assigned to the variable i.
 * The compChoice variable is set by finding where i sits in the options array e.g. if i = 3 then the compChoice is lizard.
 * The function returns the choice.
 ```